alpha-yadav/DSA/readme.md

 The recursive approach (`are_identical`) is generally preferred for its clarity and efficiency unless you anticipate extremely large trees that might cause stack overflow issues, in which case the iterative approach (`are_identical_iterative`) is a good alternative.
 Avoid the serialization approach unless you have a specific need to represent the tree structure as a string.
 Remember to handle the `None` cases appropriately in your comparisons.

+#  Binary Search Trees
+Binary Search Trees (BSTs) are a fundamental data structure in computer science used for storing data in a sorted manner.
+They offer efficient searching, insertion, and deletion operations, making them suitable for various applications.

+Here's a breakdown of BSTs:

+**Key Properties:**

+* **Ordered Structure:**  For every node in a BST:
+    * All nodes in its left subtree have values *less than* the node's value.
+    * All nodes in its right subtree have values *greater than* the node's value.
+* **Unique Keys:**  BSTs typically don't allow duplicate keys (values).
+If duplicates are needed, modifications are required (e.g., storing counts at each node).
+* **Hierarchical Structure:**  Nodes are arranged in a tree-like structure with a single root node at the top.
+Each node can have at most two children: a left child and a right child.

+**Basic Operations:**

+* **Search:**  Starts at the root and traverses the tree.
+If the target value is less than the current node's value, go left; otherwise, go right.
+The search ends when the target is found or a leaf node is reached.
+The time complexity is O(h), where 'h' is the height of the tree.
+In a balanced tree, h is approximately log₂(n), where 'n' is the number of nodes.
+* **Insertion:**  Similar to search, traverse the tree until an appropriate position for the new node is found (a leaf node or a node with a missing child).
+The new node is then inserted as a child of the found node.
+Time complexity is also O(h).
+* **Deletion:**  This is the most complex operation.
+There are three cases:
+    * **Node with no children:**  Simply remove the node.
+    * **Node with one child:**  Replace the node with its child.
+    * **Node with two children:**  Find the inorder predecessor (largest value in the left subtree) or inorder successor (smallest value in the right subtree), copy its value to the node being deleted, and then delete the predecessor/successor node (which now falls into one of the previous two cases).
+Time complexity is O(h).

+**Advantages of BSTs:**

+* **Efficient Searching, Insertion, and Deletion:**  In a balanced tree, these operations have logarithmic time complexity, which is significantly faster than linear time for unsorted data.
+* **Sorted Data:**  The inherent structure maintains the data in a sorted order, making it easy to perform range queries and other sorted-data operations.
+* **Simple Implementation:**  Compared to other self-balancing trees (like AVL trees or red-black trees), BSTs are relatively easy to implement.

+**Disadvantages of BSTs:**

+* **Worst-Case Scenario:**  If the data is inserted in a sorted or nearly sorted order, the tree becomes skewed (highly unbalanced), leading to a worst-case time complexity of O(n) for all operations.
+This defeats the purpose of using a BST.
+* **Unbalanced Trees:**  Unbalanced trees are inefficient.
+To mitigate this, self-balancing BSTs are often used.

+**Self-Balancing BSTs:**

+To address the issue of unbalanced trees, self-balancing BSTs like AVL trees and red-black trees maintain a balance factor, automatically adjusting the tree structure during insertions and deletions to keep the height relatively low (logarithmic).
+These provide guaranteed logarithmic time complexity for operations, even in the worst case, but at the cost of increased implementation complexity.

+**Applications:**

+BSTs are used in various applications, including:

+* **Databases:**  Indexing data for efficient retrieval.
+* **Symbol Tables:**  Storing and retrieving symbol information in compilers and interpreters.
+* **In-memory Data Structures:**  For efficient storage and manipulation of sorted data.
+* **Implementation of other data structures:**  As a basis for other more complex data structures.

+In summary, BSTs are a powerful and versatile data structure, but their efficiency heavily relies on maintaining a balanced structure.
+When dealing with potentially unbalanced data, consider using self-balancing BSTs.